anmenaga/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Group_Policy_Settings.md

 keywords:  powershell,cmdlet
 title:  about_Group_Policy_Settings
 ---
-# About Group Policy Settings
+# About PowerShell Core Group Policy Settings

 ## SHORT DESCRIPTION
-Describes the Group Policy settings for PowerShell
+Describes the Group Policy settings for PowerShell Core

 ## LONG DESCRIPTION

-PowerShell includes Group Policy settings to help you define consistent option values for servers in an enterprise environment.
+PowerShell Core includes Group Policy settings to help you define consistent option values for servers in an enterprise environment.

-The PowerShell Group Policy settings are in the following Group Policy paths:
+The PowerShell Core Group Policy settings are in the following Group Policy paths:

     Computer Configuration\
       Administrative Templates\
-        Windows Components\
-          Windows PowerShell
+        PowerShell Core

+Computer Configuration policies are stored in this registry key: "HKLM\Software\Policies\Microsoft\PowerShellCore"

     User Configuration\
       Administrative Templates\
-        Windows Components\
-          Windows PowerShell
+        PowerShell Core

+User Configuration policies are stored in this registry key: "HKCU\Software\Policies\Microsoft\PowerShellCore"

-Group policy settings in the User Configuration path take precedence over Group Policy settings in the Computer Configuration path.
+For most policies settings in the Computer Configuration path take precedence over Group Policy settings in the User Configuration path.
+Please note that these settings can also be configured for PowerShell Core using JSON settings file.
+For detailed precedence of applying settings please check [PowerShell Core Policy RFC](https://github.com/PowerShell/PowerShell-RFC/blob/master/2-Draft-Accepted/RFC0041-Policy.md).

 The policies are as follows: